MakerSat 0 [Northwest Nazarene University]

-MakerSat-0 will be placed in a SSO where it will monitor characteristics of different plastics in the vacuum of space while also capturing images of the earth.
+MakerSat-0 was placed in a SSO where it will monitor characteristics of different plastics in the vacuum of space while also capturing images of the earth.
 This is in preparation for MakerSat-1 – a CubeSat to be manufactured and assembled on the International Space Station.

-MakerSat 0 was selected in 2016 by NASA to be launched as part of the ELaNa program.
-It was baselined to fly in 2018 on the ELaNa 20 mission on a LauncherOne rocket, but has moved up to a 2017 launch on the ELaNa 14 mission on a Delta-7920-10C.
+MakerSat 0 was selected in 2016 by NASA's CubeSat Launch Initiative (CSLI) to be launched as part of the ELaNa program.
+It was baselined to fly in 2018 on the ELaNa 20 mission on a LauncherOne rocket, but has moved up to a 2017 launch on the ELaNa-14 mission on a Delta-7920-10C.

 |Type / Application:||Technology|

 |Power:||Solar cells, batteries|

 |Orbit:||454 km × 818 km, 97.7° (#0); 459 km × 473 km, 51.64° (#1)|

 |MakerSat 0||2017-073D||18.11.2017||Va SLC-2W||Delta-7920-10C||with JPSS 1, MiRaTA, Buccaneer RMM, EagleSat, RadFxSat (Fox 1B)|

 |MakerSat 1||2019-071M||05.12.2019*||CC SLC-40||Falcon-9 v1.2 (Block 5)||with HISUI, CIRiS, MiniCarb, VPM, CryoCube 1, QARMAN, SORTIE, AztechSat 1, EdgeCube|